Kiampr/intro-to-genai-in-python/src/chatbot/lessons/step0_intro/README.md

 These are the most powerful models, typically hosted on cloud infrastructure.
 Authentication is needed to access them (API key, tokens, etc.) and there are associated billing and legal / data IP implications.

-If you decide to use them, first obtain the necessary credentials, then update [`config.yaml`](/src/config.yaml) with the details and store the API key in the `OPENAI_API_KEY` environment variable before starting the app.
+If you decide to use them, first follow due process to obtain credentials, then update [`config.yaml`](/src/config.yaml) with the necessary details and store any secret values in user environment variables before starting the app.

 ### Local LLMs